Kalecia24824/UI-Portfolio/README.md

-# 🌸 Front-End Development Portfolio
+# 🌸 User Interface Portfolio
 Welcome!
 This is my collection of projects showcasing my skills in **HTML**, **CSS**, and **JavaScript**.
 Each folder contains projects organized by language and skill level.

 ## 📖 About Me
 Hi!
 I’m **Kalecia McNeal**, a front-end software developer passionate about **UI design** and creating user-friendly, accessible websites.
 I build projects that focus on **good design, responsiveness, and interactivity**.

 ## 📂 Folders
+Here are the folders I currently have in my directory:

 ### 🎨 Design:
 This folder contains all of my projects I design with UX/UI principles using HTML/CSS to style it on the web